Xentrk/x3mRouting/README.md

 ## Requirements
 1. An Asus router with  [Asuswrt-Merlin](http://asuswrt.lostrealm.ca/) firmware installed.
 2. A USB drive with [entware](https://github.com/RMerl/asuswrt-merlin/wiki/Entware) installed.
 Entware can be installed using [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/)
+3. Policy Rules (Strict) or Policy Rules enabled on the OpenVPN Client screen.

 ## Project Development
 I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media services in developing the project and include them in the usage examples below.